Molecular entanglement as a signature of the Unruh effect

+Finally, another promising platform for detecting the steady-state entanglement induced by centripetal acceleration is circularly moving optical tweezers.
+Recently, fully loaded two-dimensional arrays of individual atoms with arbitrary geometries have been achieved using a real-time control system and moving optical tweezers \cite{Barredo2016}, where the speed of the moving optical tweezers can reach approximately $10~{\rm nm/\mu s}$.
+Given that the radius of the orbit considered here is on the order of $10~{\rm nm}$, it is expected that the angular velocity can reach $10^6~{\rm Hz}$, which is still 6-7 orders of magnitude smaller than the rotational angular velocity required in our proposal.
+Nevertheless, this platform is promising since the measurements and state tomography are much easier to perform.

-\emph{Summary}.---In summary, we have studied the entanglement dynamics of a rotating two-atom system under the influence of vacuum noise, and shown that the asymptotic state of such a system can be entangled when the angular velocity is larger than the energy level spacing of the atoms and the radius of the orbit is smaller compared with the transition wavelength.
-The asymptotic entanglement is initial-state independent, which is induced by the centripetal acceleration and can be viewed as a manifestation of the circular version of the Unruh effect.
-Detailed analysis shows that the acceleration-induced asymptotic entanglement can hopefully be detected in an experiment with the state-of-the-art optomechanical technologies.
+\emph{Summary}.
+We have found that a quantum system consisting of two neutral polarizable two-level subsystems under centripetal acceleration in vacuum can acquire steady-state entanglement, when the rotation angular frequency is larger than the transition frequency and the orbital radius is much smaller than the transition wavelength.
+The steady-state entanglement is independent of the initial state, so it is induced by the centripetal acceleration, and can be regarded as evidence of the circular version of the Unruh effect.
+Detailed analysis shows that the phenomenon can promisingly be detected by attaching two molecules to a hyperfast rotating optically levitated nanoparticle with state-of-the-art optomechanical technologies.